hugo3m/hugo3m/README.md

 Software engineer from France 🇫🇷 living in Norway 🇳🇴.

-If you want to have an idea about what I have been up to, you can have a check at a morelikely **non**-exhaustive list on my [wiki](https://hugo3m.github.io/wiki/).
+If you want to know what I have been up to, you can have a check at a morelikely **non**-exhaustive list on my [wiki](https://hugo3m.github.io/wiki/).

 #### Activities